IMPARGO Knowledge Center

 Once you have configured all the options, save your changes.
 Your new custom field will now be available for use across your operations, allowing you to capture all necessary information in a way that suits your workflow.

-PDFs files: The custom field will be displayed on PDF exports provided by IMPARGO.
+PDF Files: The custom field will be displayed on PDF exports provided by IMPARGO.

 These visibility options allow you to control where custom fields appear, ensuring that sensitive or internal information is only visible to those who need it.